grafana/grafana-plugin-sdk-go/data/contract_docs/timeseries.md

 [^8]:
 <p>
      This is used by the SQL datasources to extract time series from the "Long" format (via go sdk/data pkg).
 In hindsight I sort of wish we had gone with LongToMany instead.
 See "related" in <a href="https://github.com/grafana/grafana-plugin-sdk-go/issues/315#issuecomment-817839070">this issue comment</a>.

-[^9]:
-     Other than this connection, "Long" is perhaps a bad name in this context, numeric table perhaps?